S1mT/data510-OregonPedSafety/CHARTER.md

 ## Mission

-The team will build a spatial risk model of pedestrian incidents in the Salem area using ODOT crash records and public infrastructure data and identify the factors most associated with high-severity outcomes.
+The team will build a spatial risk model of pedestrian incidents in Oregon using NHTSA crash records and public infrastructure data to identify the factors most associated with high-severity outcomes.

 ## Context

 - **Users / affected parties:**
-  Pedestrians – most exposed to severe crashes and least buffered by car infrastructure Oregon DOT's Transportation Safety Division – funds and publishes the crash data; may act on statewide pattern findings Salem city planners / council – primary users of risk-area findings; can act on infrastructure recommendations
+  Pedestrians – most exposed to severe crashes and least buffered by car infrastructure Oregon DOT's Transportation Safety Division – funds and publishes the crash data; may act on statewide pattern findings City planners / council – primary users of risk-area findings; can act on infrastructure recommendations

-- **Data sources (proposed):** ODOT, City of Salem, Salem Keizer Area Transportation Study (SKATS)
+- **Data sources (proposed):** National Highway Transportation Safety Administration (NHTSA) Fatality Analysis Reporting System (FARS)

 - **Constraints:**
-  Compute: Standard laptop-tier compute; dataset size (county-level crash records) is well within local capacity
+  Compute: Standard laptop-tier compute; dataset size (country-level crash records) is well within local capacity
   Access: All proposed sources are public or publicly requestable; no data-sharing agreement required
   Skills: Team has prior traffic accident project experience; pedestrian/cyclist-specific modeling and spatial analysis (GeoPandas, QGIS) may require some ramp-up